eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

 --------

 This tutorial will use ROS 2 ``demo_nodes_cpp`` ``talker`` and ``listener`` applications to establish the communication between *clients* through the *servers*.
-In this case, two different discovery environments would be set.
-The first discovery server would allow the reader participant to listen the writer participant publications.
+Two different discovery environments would be set.
-The other discovery server would connect the previous entities with the remain writer.
+Each of them would have at least one discovery server, and one discovery client, which would be running a ``talker`` node.
+The aim of the tutorial is to add a discovery client running a ``listener`` node that receives the ``talker`` node publications coming from the same discovery environment, and on run-time, update the discovery server list to make it receive also the ``talker`` node publications coming from the other discovery environment.

 .. uml::
     :align: center